espedzhev/curriculum_vitae/plain.md

 ## **Summary**

-Experienced Python/Django/Angular web developer with over 10 years of experience in building and maintaining high-performance web applications.
+Experienced Full Stack Python Software Engineer web developer with over 10 years of experience in building and maintaining high-performance web applications.
 Proficient in designing scalable solutions, implementing RESTful APIs, and working with modern front-end frameworks.
 Strong ability to lead projects from concept to deployment and collaborate effectively in a team environment.